AdobeDocs/experience-manager-65.en/help/forms/using/transaction-report-overview-jee.md

 Transaction persistence involves updating the total transaction count for SUBMIT, CONVERT, and RENDER operations on the server periodically:

 * The transaction count is updated on the dashboard periodically, default is set to 1 minute.
-The update frequency can be modified, by setting the system property at `"com.adobe.idp.dsc.transaction.recordFrequency"`
+You can update the frequency by setting the system property at `"com.adobe.idp.dsc.transaction.recordFrequency"`

 * In transaction logs, the update occurs instantly.

->[!NOTE]
-> Before you update the record frequency, update the `adobe-livecycle-client.jar` in your existing client project.

 <!-- A transaction remains in the buffer for a specified period (Flush Buffer time + Reverse replication time).
 By default, it takes approximately 90 seconds for the transaction count to reflect in the transaction report.